Consequences of Bypassing Prepaid Meter or Illegal Connection of Electricity in Nigeria

 Read also: Prepaid meter problem in Nigeria

-What is a Meter bypass?
+What is a meter bypass?

 Consequences of Bypassing Prepaid Meter or Illegal Connection of Electricity in Nigeria

 Prepaid meter bypass refers to the unauthorized manipulation or tampering with an electricity meter to avoid accurate measurement of energy consumption.
-Meter bypass is an illegal activity and it is often carried out by electricity consumers in order to reduce or completely evade the payment of utility bills.
+Meter bypass is an illegal activity, and it is often carried out by electricity consumers in order to reduce or completely evade the payment of utility bills.

 Meter bypass can come in different forms, ranging from physical tampering to software manipulation to disruption of the meter using magnets or external devices, among other illegal measures.